opencv/opencv/modules/core/doc/basic_structures.rst

 so that the destination matrix is reallocated if needed.
 While ``m.copyTo(m);`` works flawlessly, the function does not handle the case of a partial overlap between the source and the destination matrices.

-When the operation mask is specified, and the ``Mat::create`` call shown above reallocated the matrix, the newly allocated matrix is initialized with all 0's before copying the data.
+When the operation mask is specified, and the ``Mat::create`` call shown above reallocated the matrix, the newly allocated matrix is initialized with all zeros before copying the data.

-.. index:: Mat::convertTo

 Mat::convertTo
 ------------------